Exegesis vs. Eisegesis: What’s the Difference?

 5. Are there tools to help with exegesis?

 Yes!
-Commentaries, lexicons, and historical records can be invaluable.
+Commentaries, lexicons, exegetical guides, and historical records can be invaluable.

 Author Image